Active Brownian particles can mimic the pattern of the substrate: Miscellaneous shapes

 In previous two cases we have learnt that the particles deplete from the active region.
 The particles density can mimic the distributions underneath them.
-Can this mechanism be recreated for some random distributions without any symmetry.
-This is the motivation to consider various random distributions.
-The aim is to check whether the particles follow the pattern of the substrate as we had observed with Gaussian and Uniform distribution.
-The various other distributions we looked are:
+We ask the question; whether the above mechanism be recreated for some {miscellaneous} shapes without any symmetry.
+This is the motivation to consider {miscellaneous} shapes.
+The aim is to check whether the particles follow the pattern of the substrate as we had observed with various activity profiles such as step, sigmoid, Gaussian and cone shape distribution.{All the results of {miscellaneous} shapes are performed with step size $dx = dy = 1.0$, since we have checked the results for $dx = dy = 0.5$ for step profile, we believe that results of {miscellaneous} shapes will also remain unchanged for small step size.}